 is design an expense outside of your business goals?

-You would be surprised how common it is for solopreneurs, startups, and nonprofits like yourself to overlook how your clients interact with your products or services.
-It’s natural to put all of your focus on developing services that provide value.
+You would be surprised how common it is for solopreneurs, startups, and nonprofits just like yours to overlook the clients’ experience with your brand.
+It’s natural to put all of your focus into your services and providing value.

 Anything outside of that main focus, such as design and technology, are often completely removed from a typical business model.
 Because of this, your reputation with your audience becomes something of an afterthought.
 And anything design related becomes nothing more than an expense.